Interested in joining the iSpace team?

 Designing and investigating intuitive interfaces for embodied flying in VR & teleoperation:

-Design & evaluate user-powered motion cueing interfaces to enable more natural and intuitive locomotion through and spatial orientation in VR, for both ground-based navigation and especially for full 3D navigation (both virtual flying and tele-presence/tele-operation applications like drones).
-One of the aims is to create an empowering embodied and seamless flying experiences, similar to and inspired by lucid dreaming, as well improving user experience, usability, and performance while minimizing motion sickness.
+Design & evaluate user-powered motion cueing interfaces to enable more natural and intuitive locomotion through and spatial orientation in VR, for both ground-based navigation and especially for **full 3D navigation (**both virtual flying and tele-presence/tele-operation applications like drones).
+One of the aims is to create an empowering embodied and seamless flying experiences, similar to and inspired by~lucid dreaming~, as well improving user experience, usability, and performance while minimizing motion sickness.
+Why this matters: Moving naturally—on the ground and in the air—unlocks embodiment, presence/immersion, performance, and accessibility without heavy hardware.

 Designing and investigating Virtual Reality experiences towards enhancing health and wellbeing: